MyMirza/monday-nugget/_posts/2024-10-07-golang-nugget.md

 ---
 layout: post
-title: "GoLang Nugget - October 7, 2024"
+title: "Golang Nugget - October 7, 2024"
 date: 2024-10-07
 categories: [golang]
 excerpt_separator: <!--more-->
 ---
-Welcome to this week's edition of **GoLang Nugget**, your go-to source for the latest insights and tips in the Go programming world.
+Welcome to this week's edition of **Golang Nugget**, your go-to source for the latest insights and tips in the Go programming world.

 This week, we dive into the essentials of writing effective unit tests in Go, ensuring your code is robust and bug-free.
 We also explore the gaps in Go's standard library and how third-party tools can enhance your development experience.